LetsDNS/letsdns/docs/source/config.rst

     Create DANE TLSA records for the certificates defined in a configuration section.

+  - dynamic:*module.containing.YourActionClass*

+    Import and execute a dynamic action at runtime.
+Please see the dedicated documentation section for more information.

 - cert_ID_path = */path/to/cert.pem*

   Path to a x509 certificate.
 Replace *ID* with any unique combination